 20 Major Holiday Saving Tips

 2) Shop for gift sets and break them up.
 Gift sets have long been a go to gift idea because they're easy to give.
 In most cases they're beautifully wrapped and come with all the trimmings but is it really necessary to give one person the entire set?
-We say no!
+No!
 In many cases the individual items found in the gift set are being sold at a greatly reduced price.
 Some items included may even end up being free.
 Simply remove the items and wrap each one as gifts.
 Items such as perfume and candle sets work very well in this way.
 Mix and match--think outside of the box.

-3) Look for extra perks.
 In keeping with the above, when purchasing gifts such as perfume or collectible compacts, do your research and buy from a store or makeup counter that is giving away a free gift with purchase offer.
 These in themselves usually make a really great gift.

 5) Order direct from the seller.
-In many cases using websites like Etsy to purchase directly from the artist can mean extremely good deals.
+In many cases using websites such as Etsy to purchase directly from the artist can mean extremely good deals.
 Many of the same styles in glossy magazines can be found for a fraction at Etsy.
 Browsing the site is a must if you're looking for something unique and extra special.
 Plus you'll know that your gift purchase is having a direct impact on an artist or small family business owners life.

 7) Order enough for free S&H. Some websites charge an arm and a leg for shipping and handling which can take the edge off of any sort of discount you were expecting.
 Look for websites that automatically give free shipping when you have a certain amount in your shopping cart.